Quick overview

-A liquidated damages is a possible (but not mandatory) part of a contract in which one of the parties to the contract agrees to perform a certain amount (usually paying a certain amount) if it breaches one of its contractual obligations (for example, to deliver some goods within a given period of time).
+A liquidated damages is a possible (but not mandatory) part of a contract in which one of the parties to the contract agrees to perform a certain amount (usually paying a certain amount) in the event of a breach of a contractual obligation (for example, to deliver some goods within a given period of time).

 What is relevant for the application of liquidated damages is the breach of the contractual obligation itself and not whether the other party has suffered any damage as a result.
 Even if the damage is less than the amount of the contractual penalty, or even none at all, the contractual penalty must still be paid (for example, if the deadline for delivery of the goods is not met, the debtor will be forced to pay the contractual penalty even if this fact does not restrict the other party’s business or other activities).